-Response: Each exposure is equivalent to a human breathing 200 ug/m3 (which is the amount a human would inhale on a typical day in a city such as Los Angeles).
+Each exposure is equivalent to a human breathing 200 ug/m3 (which is the amount a human would inhale on a typical day in a city such as Los Angeles).
 These values were obtained based on modeling calculations using MPPD software (version 2.0).
 For further details on how this is calculated, we refer you to the supplementary methods for Saravia et al., Mucosal Immunology (2014) 7, 694–704; doi:10.1038/mi.2013.88.
+This has been included in the revised discussion section as:

+ADD